Lojban: Loglan

 In the new phonology for Lojban, the consonant q and the vowel w were removed, and the consonant h was replaced by x.
-The consonant ' (apostrophe) was added with the value of [h] in the International Phonetic Alphabet, but its distribution is such that it can appear only intervocalically, and in discussions of the morphology and phonotactics, it is described not as a proper consonant, but a "voiceless glide".
+The letter ' (apostrophe) was added with the value of [h] in the International Phonetic Alphabet, but its distribution is such that it can appear only intervocalically, and in discussions of the morphology and phonotactics, it is neither a consonant nor a vowel, but a syllable separator, realized as a "voiceless glide".
 (This phoneme is realized as θ by some speakers.)

 gua\spi

-gua\spi is a descendant of Loglan but is tonal, developed by Jim Carter.
-Instead of structure words there are in Gua\spi six different tones.
-Predicates have only one syllable instead of two.
+gua\spi, developed by Jim Carter, is a tonal descendent of Loglan.
+In Gua\spi, instead of structure words, there are six different tones, and predicates have only one syllable instead of two.
 Some of its characteristics, including tones, phonotactics, expressions for masses vs sets, non-existence of metalinguistic negation, etc., received criticism.